maietent/Twan/README.md

 Twan is intended to serve as foundational infrastructure for building specialized systems rather than as a complete end-user environment.
 It is designed to be adapted and extended according to specific deployment requirements.
 It consists of two distinct components:

 - **Twanvisor**: A hypervisor that leverages hardware assisted virtualisation to isolate partitions.
 Guests are paravirtualised and use API's provided by Twanvisor.
-- **TwanRTOS**: Root partition operating system that initializes Twanvisor, manages resources, and controls partition policies.
+- **TwanRTOS**: Privileged root partition operating system that acts as the system orchestrator.
+It initializes Twanvisor, controls partition policies and serves as the central manager for hardware and system resources.

 > **Note**: Twan is still in early stages of development.